 If you have also chosen to name guardians of your minor children in your Will, then there is still a legal process that will have to take place before they are legally your child’s guardian.
 A guardianship proceeding involves a Judge deciding if the people you have named should be your child’s guardians.
 Judges usually follow your wishes unless it appears that the people you have named are unfit to be guardians of children, although this rarely happens.

-I invite you to set up a free, no obligation consultation to discuss your options.
+I invite you to set up an initial consultation to discuss your options.
+The charge for the initial consultation is $300.
 I may be reached at 480-809-1014 or you may email me at firstname.lastname@example.org.